haeyamtaiy/Apodemus_research/README.md

 ```
 conda install -c bioconda parallel
 ```
-### Blast the unmapped reads to the whole ncbi nt_v5 database using both blast+ and GNU parallel
+#### Blast the unmapped reads against the whole ncbi nt_v5 database using both blast+ and GNU parallel

 nt_v5 database: This is a nucleotide database which can be obtained through the [ncbi website](https://www.ncbi.nlm.nih.gov/books/NBK537770/)